Let me start by making my point: a good story well told can move the world.

-Lately I have been wondering about the many stories I have come across on how some of the most profitable companies in the world begun.
+Lately, I have been wondering about the many stories I have come across on how some of the most profitable companies in the world began.

 Just think about it.
 Almost every successful company in the world has a compelling “how it all started” story.